AY2122S1-CS2103-W14-1/tp/docs/UserGuide.md

 ---

 ## Appointment Commands
 A patient in our patient record may have appointments to visit the family clinic.
 In the appointment view, each appointment on the appointment list indicates an upcoming visit to the clinic.
-To help small family clinics manage their upcoming appointments for its patients, Doc’It records the following attributes for appointment:
+To help small family clinics manage their upcoming appointments for its patients, Doc’it records the following attributes for appointment:

-* Patient’s `INDEX`: The index of the patient in the list, starting from `1`.
+* Patient’s index: The index of the patient in the displayed list, starting from 1.
-* Appointment Date: The date of the appointment.
+* Appointment date and time: The date and time of the appointment.
 * All appointment-related commands have the keyword `apmt` in front of them.

 ## List all appointments: `apmt list`